 The defining qualities of classical music performance involve a clearly-defined melody with a linear structure and harmonic logic described in musical notation, performed by a group of skilled and formally trained musicians who are overseen by a leader (the conductor) with ultimate authority (see Hohstadt, n.d.).

-If implementation would be studied as classical music, what would implementation research be?
+If implementation were to be studied as classical music, what would implementation research be?

 Implementation, in this perception, is the execution of a well-designed policy.
-Research would focus on designing better the policy to control better the process and on studying the mistakes along the implementation process so that future designs would learn from them and incorporate their lessons.
-This perception believes that once a policy is determined the goals and the means (the scorecard and the musicians) it will come to life as intended.
+Research would focus on designing the policy better in order to control the process better and on studying the mistakes along the implementation process so that future designs would learn from them and incorporate their lessons.
+This perception believes that once a policy is determined the goals and the means (the scorecard and the musicians) will come to life as intended.

-This metaphor describes the top-down researchers along the study of the policy process.
-This covers implementation of three distinct angles: the first, research up to the 1980’s, when the implementation wasn't considered interesting and all we need for policies to be implemented is a better administration, sufficiently skilled to follow the notation and perform accordingly.
+This metaphor describes the top-down researchers in the study of the policy process.
+This covers implementation from three distinct angles.
+The first was research up to the 1980s, when implementation was not considered interesting and all we needed for policies to be implemented was a better administration, sufficiently skilled to follow the notation and perform accordingly.
 As Hupe (1993, p.
 30) wrote: “When the belief in rational actors was still widespread in social science, in theory things were relatively simple.
 Policy was made at the top and implemented at the bottom.”
 The second were the classic top-downers, of the second generation, that acknowledged the complexity of the implementation process, but claimed that the key to a better process is in the policy design.
-Hence, once we have a scoresheet and a professional musician will play them as intended implementation will succeed (Barnard, 1958; Dunsire, 1978; Gulick & Urwick, 1937; Hogwood & Gunn, 1984; March & Simon, 1958; Ripley & Franklin, 1982, Kaufman, 1960; O’Toole, 1989; Ryan, 1995; Sabatier, 1986; Sharkansky, 1978; Simon, 1965; Younis & Davidson, 1990).
-The third, is a new and interesting field of research, called “implementation science”, inspired by this, is now being developed (Nilsen, 2015).
-Mostly, as classical music, this approach is still very much alive in practice.
+Hence, once we have a scoresheet and a professional musician plays them as intended implementation will succeed (Barnard, 1958; Dunsire, 1978; Gulick & Urwick, 1937; Hogwood & Gunn, 1984; March & Simon, 1958; Ripley & Franklin, 1982, Kaufman, 1960; O’Toole, 1989; Ryan, 1995; Sabatier, 1986; Sharkansky, 1978; Simon, 1965; Younis & Davidson, 1990).
+The third is a new and interesting field of research, called “implementation science”, inspired by this, which is now being developed (Nilsen, 2015).
+Mostly, like classical music, this approach is still very much alive in practice.

 In conclusion, research that views implementation as classical music has the aspiration to see a policy carried out as intended by the composer, hence, the policy maker.
 All that is needed is a scoresheet, a professional orchestra that works constantly on improving its skills and mastering its technical ability.
-Although some concerns were raised that implementation might not be a simple, linear process, this line of research in public administration is optimistic, just like the years of the Renaissance.
+Although some concerns were raised that implementation might not be a simple, linear process, this line of research in public administration is optimistic, just like during the years of the Renaissance.

 Implementation as Traditional Blues Music